1993 Florida State Seminoles football team: Season summary

-The following week, #1 Notre Dame lost at home to #17 Boston College 41–39 on a 41-yard field goal as time expired, while the Seminoles beat NC State 62-3.
+The following week, #1 Notre Dame lost at home to #17 Boston College 41–39 on a 41-yard field goal as time expired, while the Seminoles beat NC State 62–3.
 The voters returned the Seminoles to the #1 spot in the AP poll, and they rose to #2 in the coaches' poll while Notre Dame fell to a ranking of fourth in both polls.
-The week afterwards, FSU travelled to Gainesville to face the 7th-ranked Florida Gators -- that season's SEC champions -- and defeated them 33-21.
+The week afterwards, FSU travelled to Gainesville to face the 7th-ranked Florida Gators -- that season's SEC champions -- and defeated them 33–21.
 FSU finished the regular season #1 and was matched against #2 Nebraska in the Orange Bowl.
 In a hard-fought contest, Florida State rallied late to defeat Nebraska 18–16 after the Cornhuskers tried and missed a 45-yard field goal on the game's final play.
-After the bowl games, 12–1 Florida State was voted #1 and 11–1 Notre Dame #2 in both polls.
+After the bowl games, 12–1 Florida State was voted #1 in both polls, while 11–1 Notre Dame fell to #2 and 11-1 Nebraska dropped to 3rd in the polls respectively.

-During the 1993 season, the Seminoles faced four teams in the top seven of the AP rankings when FSU played them -- #3 Miami in week 6, #2 Notre Dame in week 11, #7 Florida in week 13, and #2 Nebraska in the Orange Bowl -- and they went 3-1 against those teams, while playing only one home game in those four contests.
+During the 1993 season, the Seminoles faced four teams in the top seven of the AP rankings when FSU played them -- #3 Miami in week 6, #2 Notre Dame in week 11, #7 Florida in week 13, and #2 Nebraska in the Orange Bowl -- and they went 3–1 against those teams, while playing only one home game in those four contests.
 The Noles also defeated three other top 25 teams that filled out their schedule, with Clemson ranked 17th, North Carolina ranked 13th, and Virginia ranked 15th when the Noles played them.
 By the end of season, FSU had faced six of the teams in the final AP top 25 poll, going 5-1 against them.
 These teams were #2 Notre Dame, #3 Nebraska, #5 Florida, #15 Miami, #19 North Carolina, and #23 Clemson.
 By the end of Notre Dame's season, the Irish had faced two teams ranked in the final AP top 25: #1 Florida State and #19 Michigan.
-In their Cotton Bowl meeting with #7 Texas A&M, Notre Dame won 24-21.
+In their Cotton Bowl meeting with #7 Texas A&M, Notre Dame won 24–21.